How to prepare for plastic surgery

-- Some surgeons will require that you have a physical – this can be completed by your own physician.
+- Some surgeons will require that you have a physical – your own physician can complete this.
 Your plastic surgeon will want to see the results

 - Stop smoking and drinking